ravnapieski/riibmasiida/README.md

-The website may take a few moments to load initially, as it is hosted on the free tier of Render.
+The website may take a few moments to fetch the first rhymes, as it is hosted on the free tier of Render.